OT or PA: Which to Be?

 Conclusion

-Keep in mind that OT and PA are essentially different positions on one big, overarching healthcare team.
+Keep in mind that OT and PA are essentially different players on one big, overarching healthcare team.
 It’s always worth exploring how these positions operate and collaborate—and how any discipline fits into the bigger healthcare picture for our patients.

 Happy health-caring, everyone!